bareos/bareos/docs/manuals/source/TasksAndConcepts/StorageBackends.rst

 **Droplet**
    is used to access an object store supported by **libdroplet**, most notably S3.
 For details, refer to :ref:`SdBackendDroplet`.

+**Dplcompat**
+   replacement for Droplet with compatible storage format (i.e. you can switch from Droplet to Dplcompat and back), see :ref:`SdBackendDplcompat`.

 **GFAPI** (GlusterFS)
    is used to access a GlusterFS storage.